theramiyer/blog/content/post/2021/the-organic-utopia-iii.md

 We have a large population (of humans and animals) to feed.
 The needs are specific: staples, fruits and vegetables, along with other food items.
 For reasons mentioned in [_Food and Sustainability_]({{< ref "food-and-sustainability" >}}) and [_Farmer Protests_]({{< ref "farmer-protests" >}}), we have resorted to monoculture.
 This means that the soil loses its nutrients, which makes us add fertilisers to it, so that the crop can get the necessary nutrients.

-Even otherwise, the soil does not have enough of these nutrients to enable us to grow crops, which means that the use of fertilisers also increases the yield.
+Even otherwise, the soil does not have enough of these nutrients to enable us to grow crops.

 When we go the organic way, we cannot use chemical fertilisers.
 We must resort to methods such as: